splunk/public-o11y-docs/infrastructure/manage-navigator-dashbds.rst

 .. note:: You must be an admin user to perform the tasks described in this topic.

 Apart from modifying parameters for the data that you view and monitor in a navigator as explained in :ref:`customize-navigator`, you can also
-use navigator customization to modify the number and scope of the dashboards associated with a navigator.
+use navigator customization to modify the set of dashboards associated with a navigator.
 Dashboard customization persists across sessions and applies to all users viewing the involved navigator.

-You can apply custom dashboard settings to both the aggregate view of all navigators for a specific techhology, or the more focused instance view of navigators for a representative example, as for example, monitoring all active EC2 hosts in an aggregate view vs. monitoring one active EC2 host in an instance view.
+You can apply custom dashboard settings to both the aggregate view of all navigators for a specific techhology, and the more focused instance view of navigators that focuses on one navigator at a time.
 A label next to the title of the Navigator settings page identifies whether you're working with an aggregate view or an instance view.
-Fewer dashboards display for instance views than for aggregate views, but you can customize either view.
+For example, if you have an EC2 environment, you'd monitor all active EC2 hosts using aggregate view, and a particular host using instance view.

 Use :guilabel:`Manage navigator dashboards` to find dashboards that you can add to the set associated with a navigator.